Dave86dev/Dave86dev/README.md

 - 💻 I am currently working as a full stack developer at GeeksHubs, in addition to managing the faculty and other staff members of the academy.
 - 🧪 Working on side projects in the planning phase and taking the first steps in implementation:
   - [**raysonts**](https://github.com/Dave86dev/raysonts) ⚡: A lightning-fast JSON explorer that allows optimized JSON url loading.
-  - [**storesaurusDB**](https://github.com/Dave86dev/storesaurusDB) :t-rex: My new mongoDB project! still in earliest phase of planning/coding.
+  - [**storesaurusDB**](https://github.com/Dave86dev/storesaurusDB) :t-rex:: My new mongoDB project! still in earliest phase of planning/coding.

 <br/>